-As you travel in your car during the winter months, consider these important preparedness items kept in your vehicle.
-Your survival may even depend on it.
+As you travel during the winter months, consider the important survival gear items to keep in your car.
+Your literal survival may even depend on it.

-The fact is, we’re not always dressed appropriately for an emergency when we hop in the car to go somewhere.
+The fact is, we’re not always dressed appropriately for an emergency when we hop in the car to go somewhere during the winter.
 We assume that everything will be alright.
 During the winter, it’s especially important to have adequate warm clothing and protection form the elements.
 Even if you’re not wearing them, it is highly advisable to keep a separate dedicated set of cold-weather gear in the car (e.g. an extra jacket is better there than hanging in your closet at home).

 Here are a few ideas to consider: